1. On America’s most political holiday, clashing visions are nothing new

 “They were looking at us like chattel.
 They weren’t looking at us like human beings when this whole thing was drafted,” she adds.

-Remembering the Fourth only in the red-white-and-blue imagery of tricorn hats and bewigged signers of the Declaration focuses too little on the contributions of Black Americans, who weren’t treated equally at the time yet whose labor still was a backbone of the country’s growth, says Ms. Rice-Johnson.
+Remembering the Fourth only in the red-white-and-blue imagery of tricorn hats and bewigged signers of the Declaration focuses too little on the contributions of Black Americans, who weren’t treated equally at the time yet whose labor still was a backbone of the country’s growth, says Ms. Johnson Rice.

 Ironically, there was a short period in U.S. history when, in the South in particular, the Fourth of July was a true Black holiday.